Please feel free to comment on my review.

 I love ‘TravelWise’!
 It’s great with Sarah Sutton, Nicola Bryant, Colin Baker, Nicholas Courtney and Peter Miles in it!

 ‘TravelWise’ is a four-part educational drama that was released in 2000 by Take1 Productions.
-It was released on VHS and was written and directed by Mark J. Thompson who produced the ‘Soldiers of Love’ CD series and directed the first season of ‘Doctor Who’ Companion Chronicles for Big Finish.
+It was released on VHS and was written and directed by Mark J. Thompson who wrote/produced/directed the ‘Soldiers of Love’ CD series and directed the first season of ‘Doctor Who’ Companion Chronicles for Big Finish.

 I found this video by chance on the US version of Amazon, as there is a limited supply of these VHSs of ‘TravelWise’ being sold.
 Sadly this drama never got released on DVD which is annoying.
 I really wanted to see this, but you can only see it if you have an American video player as it is an NTSC VHS.